 A banker informed him of several potential winery projects in Napa and Sonoma.
 One of the projects was to build Souverain Winery in Napa (now Rutherford Hill Winery).
 After this project Joseph became interested in purchasing his own property in the valley.
 He initially acquired about 15 acres on the corner of Zinfandel Lane and the Silverado Trail in 1972.
 In 1973 he acquired 600+ acres of land which at the time was a cattle ranch (no grapes were planted on site at that time).
 A clear remnant of this ranch is the metal cattle guard you cross when you first enter their driveway off of Taplin Road.

 Joseph Phelps began planting grapes – varieties such as Riesling, Gewurztraminer and Pinot Noir among others.
 Long time wine enthusiasts of Joseph Phelps will remember early bottlings of Johannesburg Riesling.
 Their first vintage of this in 1973 was made from purchased fruit, from the Stanton Vineyard in Yountville.
-They ultimately discovered these grapes were not suited to the particular climate of this part of the valley and they changed over to other varietals – namely Bordeaux based red varieties.
+They ultimately discovered these grapes were not suited to the particular climate of this part of the valley and they changed over to other varieties – namely Bordeaux based red varieties.
 Initially their production was a majority white wines – over the years that changed and today they focus on wines produced from Bordeaux red varietals.